 My application has been approved for grant money, what happens next?

-After the Trustees have made their grant-making decision on which projects will be funded, the outcomes of the grant application will come through the online application portal.
+After the Trustees have made their grant-making decisions, the outcomes will come through the online application portal.
 Successful applicants will be asked to accept the grant terms and conditions.
 This request will come through via the online application portal.
-Applicants ask to sign and return via email [email protected] or return via post to the address noted on the letter.
-Once the Northern Powergrid Foundation team receives a signed copy of acceptance of the grant terms and conditi...
+Once the Northern Powergrid Foundation team receives a signed copy of acceptance of the grant terms and conditions grant funds will be released.

 The grant funds have been received, what happens next?

-The community project funded or part funded by the Northern Powergrid Foundation can get underway as per the intended purpose of the grant as soon as funds are received.
-Awardees are asked to stay in dialogue with the Foundation team via email at [email protected] to keep all up to speed with project progress.
+The community project funded, or part funded by the Northern Powergrid Foundation can get underway as per the intended purpose of the grant as soon as funds are received.
+Awardees will be required to complete quarterly reports on the progress of their project.

 We have spent the money and the project has been delivered, what happens next?